CS-1400/CS-1400.github.io/_pages/loops/index.md

 ---
 ## Description
-Loops are a control structure.
-They direct the order of execution of program statements.
 Loops allow programmers to repeat a block of code several times.
 The Python language includes two types of loops, each used for specific purposes:
 - `while` loops: Loop body will continue executing until a condition fails.
-- `for` loops:  Loop body will execute a specified number of times, or for each item of a container (ex: string).
+- `for` loops:  Loop body will execute a specified number of times, or for each item of a container (like characters in a string).

 ## Python Control Structures
 Loops are one of three program control structures.
 These control structures dictate the order in which a program's code executes: